This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #DairyFree4All #CollectiveBias

 When the drip guards fit onto the frozen treat stick, it’s the perfect way to allow you to enjoy your frozen treat and not make a mess.
 Yummy treat + no mess = happy mama

-I found that using a repurposed yogurt cup with it’s lid allows you to stand the So Delicious minis up in the cup with the lid-turned-drip-guard (you do have to weight the bottom of the cups down with some dried beans or jelly beans to keep the froze treat balanced).
-I like to serve So Delicious® Dairy Free Frozen Desserts because I know it’s a selection that all my guests can enjoy.
-The So Delicious® Minis Coconut Almond Bars fit perfectly into the drip guard plus containers and they taste decadently delicious, like chocolate coconut candy wrapped into a frozen treat.
+I found that using a repurposed yogurt cup with it’s lid allows you to stand the treats up in the cup with the lid-turned-drip-guard (you do have to weight the bottom of the cups down with some dried beans or jelly beans to keep the froze treat balanced).

-What occasion do you have coming up that calls for some So Delicious® frozen treats complete with your own DIY frozen treat drip guards?
+What occasion do you have coming up that calls for frozen treats complete with your own DIY frozen treat drip guards?

 This is a wonderful idea!
 No more dripping down the fingers and onto your clothing.
 The addition of the cute paper is a great idea.
 You could make a party theme. 🙂